Review: Sigenergy’s ‘SigenStor’ provides a competative advantage

 Russia and Ukraine.
 Although Russia doesn’t supply Western Australia with oil or gas, its 12% global share affects world wholesale energy prices, which form the composition of Western Australia’s energy mix

 China and Taiwan.
-Should tensions between China and Taiwan escalate, the first effect on Australian consumers will be costs and insurance variations for transport within the South China Sea.
-This will affect import and export prices across the energy supply chain, resulting in less predictable wholesale values.
+Should tensions between China and Taiwan escalate, the first effect on Australian supply chains will be costs and insurance variations for transport within the South China Sea.

 In 2025, an energy mix on the grid is required to safeguard Synergy’s electricity rate certainty by reducing dependency on a single fuel source.